Making Piwik UI faster

 Results: A gain is noticeable both in download size (minus 15%) and in download time (minus 80%).

-2) JS files comparison, first access to Piwik
+2) JS files comparison, first access to Matomo

 JS files - Before optimization